jskherman/dotfiles/autohotkey/scratchpad/README.md

 # README

-This folder contains the files needed to run `mdsp.ahk` which is an AutoHotKey script which creates a GUI for a scratchpad that supports previewing the text in Markdown (and math equations via [KaTeX](https://katex.org/)).
+This folder contains the files needed to run `mdsp.ahk` which is an AutoHotKey script which creates a GUI for a scratchpad that supports previewing text in Markdown (and math equations via [KaTeX](https://katex.org/)).

 ## Requirements